Meet the fish that so often has people exclaiming “It lives HERE?!”

 Yep, the tiny grunt sculpin is a powerful ambassador for raising awareness about the depth of biodiversity hidden in the cold, dark, rich waters of the north east Pacific.

-We are programmed to associate warm waters with exotic-looking fish species but how’s this for being astoundingly adapted and mastering mimicry?:
+We are programmed to associate warm waters with exotic-looking fish species but read below for the Grunt Sculpin’s astounding adaptations and masterful mimicry.

 The species reaches only a maximum of 9 cm.

 It is adapted to look like a giant barnacle (Balanus nubilis)!
 When facing outward, its pointy nose looks like a closed giant barnacle and when the fish turns around, its tail looks like the foot of the barnacle that rakes in plankton.